towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 - The Old Rod can fish up two kinds of pokemon (depending on the current map).
   - Magikarp or Goldeen
   - Magikarp or Poliwag
+- When using the Old Rod, press and hold B within about 1 second to always hook a magikarp.
 - The Good Rod can fish up three or four kinds of pokemon (depending on the current map).
   - Poliwag, Horsea, Krabby
   - Poliwag, Krabby, Goldeen, Psyduck